How Louisiana At Large Does Mardi Gras

 We all love Carnival Season--the weeks of parades, feasts, family fun and revelry are part and parcel to every Louisianan’s identity.
 It runs from Twelfth Night through Fat Tuesday, the day before Ash Wednesday.
 Want to join in?
 Stake out the different regions, find a spot that speaks to you and book a trip!
 Laissez les bons temps rouler!

-Here in the top of the boot, North Louisiana is often called Sportsman’s Paradise.
+Here in the top of the boot, north Louisiana offers its own unique and distinct take on Mardi Gras.
 From fishing and game hunting to cards and dice, to antiques, wine and culture, there’s something for everyone.
 And that’s especially true during Carnival Season.

 Those in East Texas or Arkansas can take a short drive to Shreveport for the festivities.
-The Krewe of Barkus and Meoux features a royal court of pets.
+One of their stand out parades from the pas it the Krewe of Barkus and Meoux parade which features a royal court of pets.
 Past parade participants have included turtles, donkeys, cats, dogs, goats, chickens and more!

 Lafayette is home to the second largest Mardi Gras celebration in the state known for its family-friendly atmosphere.
 The first recorded celebration of Lafayette Mardi Gras was on February 14, 1869, but the first citywide Mardi Gras observance wasn’t until 1897.
 All parades end at Cajun Field where the annual Festival de Mardi Gras takes place with carnival rides, live music and much more.